Giorgi Kekelidze: Life

-In 2013, George Kekelidze met in a director of the Library of Congress, James Billington in Washington DC.
+In 2013, Kekelidze met in a director of the Library of Congress, James Billington in Washington DC.
 As a result of their agreement, Georgian digital archives were opened for the archival of the world and the US archives for Georgia.
 At the same visit, the National Library was handed over to Boston archive of Zaldastanishvili and the New York Archives of Grigol Diasamidze.

 Giorgi Kekelidze's poetry evening was held in the Library of Congress also in 2012.

-With his initiative, they opened the largest electronic room in Georgia - 40 tablet computers, free internet zone (puffs, armchairs, and electronic readers), publishers' corner with the latest books, presentation and movie-angle, as well as Georgian ecological hall and renovated children's room.
-He founded the literary prize for children's books in 2013.

-Since 2013, every Friday, the program "The Other Middle Day" passes through Giorgi Kekelidze's rubric from the library of the National Library - the history of the old or rare Georgian books.

 Since 2013 he is a TV host of the Maestro morning program and video-blog.
 With his initiative, the National Library opened a children's room, emigration hall, national digital photo gallery, public library for literacy and literacy.
 In the same year, the National Library was given a building in Kutaisi, where it was decided to create a home for foreign scholars.

 In 2014 he published a publication in the Liberal magazine of Libraries.

 In 2014, with his initiative, the library and the first Mobile Company in Georgia, Geocell begin to seek and digest family-family photos throughout Georgia.

 In 2015 the National Library joined the number of developed libraries in the world and raised the American integrated library program Sierra.

 In 2015, he became a presenter on TV "Dila Books" - Rustavi 2.
-In 2015, it became a leading program - with a conveniently - radio Chocolate-Verbal Card (funtime.ge).